 The neurotransmitter's role in the brain and behavior.

-Ungless and co, now at the UK Medical Science Research Council, Imperial College, London, hypothesized that the devil may be in the detail; maybe the VTA isn't a single, uniform part of the brain but is composed of functionally different subregions.
-Before conducting their latest study, published in the Proceedings of the National Academy of Sciences (USA) they went back and looked again at the literature about dopamine neurons in the ventral tegmental area.
-They observed an experimental quirk; most studies of VTA dopamine neurons, those showing that dopamine neurons aren't activated by aversive stimuli, were measuring responses from a same small part of the VTA, called the dorsal VTA.
+Ungless and co., now at the U.K. Medical Science Research Council, Imperial College, London, hypothesized that the devil may be in the detail; maybe the VTA isn't a single, uniform part of the brain but is composed of functionally different subregions.
+Before conducting their latest study, published in the Proceedings of the National Academy of Sciences, they went back and looked again at the literature about dopamine neurons in the ventral tegmental area.
+They observed an experimental quirk; most studies of VTA dopamine neurons, those showing that dopamine neurons aren't activated by aversive stimuli, were measuring responses from the same small part of the VTA, called the dorsal VTA.
 What if neurons in a different part of the VTA became activated by aversive stimuli and released dopamine?

-So, the story of dopamine has evolved a little but further while becoming a little but more complicated; not all parts of the ventral tegmental area are the same!
+So, the story of dopamine has evolved a little bit further while becoming a little bit more complicated; not all parts of the ventral tegmental area are the same!